-#1 Best Seller in Multiple Categories
+#1 Best Seller in Five E-book Categories on Amazon!

 Coronavirus Reflections: Bitter or Better?
 A question that invites readers on a spiritual journey to reexamine their lives as they navigated the global pandemic of 2020.
 A mixture of prose, poetry and reflective questions enhance the journaling experience.